 - Each person with whom you met during the call-back interview.

-When writing your thank you letters, be sure to follow the basic guidelines outlined earlier, as well as the following:
+When writing your thank you note, be sure to follow the basic guidelines outlined earlier, as well as the following:

-- Make sure you do not have any typographical mistakes in your thank you letters.
+- Make sure you do not have any typographical mistakes in your thank you notes.

 - You should make sure that you have the proper spelling and title of each person who interviewed you.

-The letter should clearly acknowledge that you visited the firm.
+- The note should clearly acknowledge that you visited the organization.

-The letter should not be so general that it could be used for all call-back interviews.
+- The note should not be so general that it could be used for all call-back interviews.
 In fact, this could do more harm than good.
-For example, allude to details such as the firm's plans for a new building you were shown, or the department's weekly seminars, etc.
+For example, allude to details such as the employer's plans for a new building you were shown, or the department's weekly seminars, etc.

-Be sure to send your thank you letter as soon as possible after the call-back interview.
-If you need help in writing a thank you letter, please read the section of the LL.M.
-Career and Professional Development Manual on Drafting Effective Cover Letters and Post Interview Correspondence.
+Be sure to send your thank you note as soon as possible after the call-back interview.
+If you need help in writing a thank you note, please read the section on Drafting Effective Cover Letters and Post Interview Correspondence.